Healthdirect Free Australian health advice you can count on.

 • Once diagnosed, chlamydia is easy to treat with antibiotics.

-• If you’re under 30 and sexually active you are at greatest risk — you should get checked for chlamydia and other STIs regularly.
+• If you're under 30 years old and sexually active, you are at greatest risk, so you should get checked for chlamydia and other STIs regularly.

 What is chlamydia?

-Chlamydia is a sexually transmitted infection (STI) — a disease you can get from having unprotected sex.
-It’s caused by a type of bacteria called Chlamydia trachomatis.
+Chlamydia is a sexually transmitted infection (STI).
+You can catch it by having unprotected sex.
+Chlamydia is caused by a bacterium called chlamydia trachomatis.

-Chlamydia is very common: it’s the most frequently reported infectious disease in Australia, and nearly 97,000 men and women are diagnosed with it each year.
-If you’re sexually active and under 30 years of age, you are at the highest risk of contracting chlamydia.
+Chlamydia is the most frequently reported infectious disease in Australia.
+In 2021, nearly 86,000 people were diagnosed with it.
+If you are sexually active and younger than 30 years old, you are at the highest risk of catching chlamydia.

 What are the symptoms of chlamydia?